MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/policy-control-diagnostic-data.md

   - Create message extension usage.
   - Action ME usage. ???
 - **active_session_banner_dismissed** - The location sharing active reminder banner was dismissed.
-- **activityChatClicked** - Triggered when non-live chat is tapped in the Activity tab or a split view is shown.
+- **activityChatClicked** - Triggered when non-live chat is selected in the Activity tab or a split view is shown.
 - **activityContextMenu** - Overflow actions in the activity feed.
 - **activityFeedClick** - An activity feed item is tapped on and a bot chat is navigated to.
 - **activityFeedLongPress** - Captures long press gestures on feed items.